stashed/docs/docs/setup/upgrade/index.md

 In Stash `v0.11.x` and prior versions, Stash used separate charts for Stash community edition, Stash enterprise edition, and Stash Addons catalogs.
 In Stash `v0.12.x`, we have moved to a single combined chart for all the components for a better user experience.
 This enables seamless migration between the Stash community edition and Stash enterprise edition.
 It also removes the burden of installing individual database addons manually.

-I order to upgrade from Stash `v0.11.x` to `v0.12.x`, please follow the following steps.
+In order to upgrade from Stash `v0.11.x` to `v0.12.x`, please follow the following steps.

 #### 1. Pause Upcoming Backups